btwq97/ee4002d_onsight/README.md

 flutter run
 ```

-If the clean build does not work, then remedy with the steps below:
+If the clean build does not work, then remedy with the steps below.

-# Bluetooth Remedies:
+## Bluetooth Remedies:

 Note: This was a remdy for Flutter_Blue Package.
 It may or may not work for FLutter_Reactive_BLE.